alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 ## One handed?

 When my son was born four months ago, I felt very challenged blogging, to say nothing about programming.
-Little babies like to be held.
-So, I wanted to make something that would allow me to blog one handed.
+Little babies like to be held, and Emacs keybindings require two hands to operate.
+I wanted to make something that would allow me to blog one handed.
+Let's leverage the power of a mobile device to make a better writing tool than you can get out of a stodgy old laptop.
 My long term goal is that I can do more than just blog with this tool.
 I have ideas about using it for many one page web apps.

 ## Extensible?